fajarfebrian33027-arch/team-compass/README.md

-# The Executable Books Team Compass
+indonesia# The Executable Books Team Compass

 This documentation serves as the Source of Truth for the policy and strategy that guides Executable Books.
 It defines the organizational structure of this project, and serves as a guide to help community members understand how to interact with the community.